neighborhoods/KojoWorkerDecoratorComponent/README.md

 This decorator handles exceptions thrown by the decorated worker.
 It prevents jobs from panicking.
 In case of a transient fault, the job is retried after a predefined interval.
 In case of a non-transient fault the job is held.
 Either way the exception is logged.

-When defining the decorator stack (in the worker builder's service definition/YAML file), make sure the exception handling decorator is listed last.
+When defining the decorator stack make sure the exception handling decorator is the outermost, i.e. listed last in the worker builder's service definition/YAML file.

 This decorator is compatible with [Exception Component](https://github.com/neighborhoods/ExceptionComponent) and [Throwable Diagnostic Component](https://github.com/neighborhoods/ThrowableDiagnosticComponent) when it comes to determining the transiency of an exception.